When Boxelder Bugs Go Away in West Sacramento

 Fewer Outdoor Clusters

-However, many have already moved into overwintering sites, so the issue hasn’t fully disappeared.
+As the weather cools, you’ll see fewer boxelder bugs gathering outside on walls and fences.
+However, many have already moved into overwintering sites, so the problem hasn’t fully gone away.

 Occasional Indoor Sightings